minhduongt/dd-coding-challenge/README.md

 #### -Admin page: Created a UI for Consumer page

 Functions:
->Drag and drop components into the sample page
+> _Drag and drop components into the sample page_
->Edit component properties or inline text
+> _Edit component properties or inline text_
->Upload image to firebase with back-end server api
+> _Upload image to firebase with back-end server api_
->Undo, redo, save to display on Consumer page, export sample page to download a txt file, import file from exporting.
+> _Undo, redo, save to display on Consumer page, export sample page to download a txt file, import file from exporting_
 ![Otp.](/screenshots/admin.jpg)

 #### -Consumer page: view the page created by Admin